nsipplswezey/nsipplswezey.github.io/_posts/2017-11-26-VoltAGE-The-Camera-Pt.-5.md

 }
 ```

-Our sample buffer output method looks like:
+The method where the frames of the front facing camera are captured to a sample buffer checks to make sure our network and predictors are set, then creates a pixelbuffer, and passes the pixel buffer to an invocation of our `runCNNOnFrame` method.
+Our method for handling sample buffer output looks like:

 ```
 - (void)captureOutput:(AVCaptureOutput *)captureOutput didOutputSampleBuffer:(CMSampleBufferRef)sampleBuffer fromConnection:(AVCaptureConnection *)connection